Extended or Flexed Arms During the Kettlebell Swing?

 ♬ original sound – Cavemantraining

-Extended or flexed arms during the kettlebell swing?
+Straight/Extended or bend/flexed arms during the kettlebell swing?

 The quick answer is that both are correct under the right conditions as long as the arms are never actively flexed.
 That means, don’t create the flexion in the elbow with your biceps.
 Read on to learn more as it’s important and can change your swing.